 Trigram Xun is white and a cord as well as Xun is a marking cord used by carpenters.
 Here it is taken here for a pack of silk.
 The silk that line 5 obtains looks valueless but brings good fortune, as the hexagram changes to Jia Ren (37), where a household successfully develops outwardly after having been properly managed internally.
 This signifies that the effect of enhanced essence extends from the interior to the exterior, i.e. by means of enhancing its essence, line 5 graces its appearance as well.

-Commentary on the image: The auspiciousness of the feminine line 5, (signifying) there is happiness.
+Commentary on the image: The auspiciousness of feminine line 5: there is happiness.

 The 6th line

-Text: (The subject is in a state of) white Bi (grace), (which is of) no calamity (or fault).
+The subject is in a state of white Bi (grace), which is of no calamity (or fault).

-As described in the commentary on the hexagram text, masculine line 6, one of rigidity, ascends (from trigram Qian to Kun) to grace those of tenderness, i.e. to give adornment inner quality and convert the flashy appearance of the void feminine to the essence of the solid masculine.
+As described in the commentary on the hexagram text, masculine line 6, one of rigidity, ascends (from trigram Qian2 to Kun1) to grace those of tenderness, i.e. to give adornment inner quality and convert the flashy appearance of the void feminine to the essence of the solid masculine.

 Compared to other colours white is plain, which is signified here as colourless.
 Line 6 reaches the end of hexagram Bi and becomes the representative line of trigram Gen, to stop, signifying that colourful but superficial adornment is stopped and turned into colourless but substantial enhancement.
 This way the hermit of line 5 is cultivated and reaches the domain of truth and Nature.
 Freedom from calamity (or fault) is taken for granted.

-Commentary on the image: White Bi (grace) and no calamity, (signifying that) the one above enjoys the successful realisation of its aspiration.
+Commentary on the image: Line 6 is white Bi (grace) and of no calamity, which signifies that the one above enjoys the successful realisation of its aspiration.